-The School of Adult and Graduate Studies programs allow adults who want to advance their career opportunities a way to further their education through the Associate of Science (AS) degree; Bachelor of Business Administration (BBA) degree; Bachelor of Science in Management (BSM) degree; Bachelor of Science in Bible and Religion (BSBR) degree; Bachelor of Science in Psychology and Human Services (BSPHS) degree; Bachelor of Science in Cybersecurity (BSC) degree; Master of Arts in Clinical Mental Health Counseling (MACMHC) degree; Master of Business Administration (MBA) degree; Master of Science in Environmental Education (MSEE) degree; and Master of Science in Management and Leadership (MSML) degree.
+The School of Adult and Graduate Studies programs allow adults who want to advance their career opportunities a way to further their education through the Associate of Science (AS); Associate of Applied Science (AAS), Bachelor of Business Administration (BBA); Bachelor of Science in Human Resource Management (BSHRM); Bachelor of Science in Management (BSM); Bachelor of Science in Marketing (BSMKT); Bachelor of Science in Bible and Religion (BSBR); Bachelor of Science in Psychology and Human Services (BSPHS); Bachelor of Science in Cybersecurity (BCS); Master of Arts in Clinical Mental Health Counseling (MACMHC); Master of Business Administration (MBA); and Master of Science in Management and Leadership (MSML).
 Programs are delivered in a non-traditional, accelerated format specifically designed for working adults who have work experience associated with their degree choice.
 Credentialed faculty members are carefully selected in order to provide appropriate instruction integrating theory with practical experience and Christian principles.
 Classes meet once a week for four-hour sessions of interactive instruction or online.
 Students may be required to meet once a week to complete such assigned group activities as presentations, research, and papers at the faculty's discretion.